bonina/bonina.github.io/_posts/web/2019/2019-10-02-dns-over-https-on-chromium-based-browsers.md

 #date: 2019-10-02
 ---

+DNS resolution over an encrypted HTTPS connection prevents tampering, eavesdropping and spoofing, greatly enhancing privacy and security between client and public DNS service.
+It complements DNSSEC to provide end-to-end authenticated DNS lookups.

+We can discuss the are many caveats of the current centralization of DNS to just a few large companies in the absense of national ISPs engagement in the implementation of their own DoH/DoT solutions, but that's a matter for other time.
+Any DNS encryption effort right now is very welcome considering the current plain text situation of DNS worldwide.

-Browsers of the Chromium family(Google Chrome, new Microsoft Edge, Vivaldi, etc) are now capacable of routing every DNS request to a DNS-over-HTPPS service of your choice, no 3rd party extension required.
+In the absense of native system wide support on both Windows and macOS, the implementation of this feature is largely dependend on the support of applications.
+Fortunately browsers of the Chromium family(Google Chrome, new Microsoft Edge, Vivaldi, etc) are now capable of routing every DNS request to a DNS-over-HTPPS service of your choice, no 3rd party extension required.

-Just add the DoH address of the service of your choice in the \* below:
+Just add the DoH address in the \* below:

 <p class="message">--enable-features="dns-over-https<DoHTrial" --force-fieldtrials="DoHTrial/Group1" --force-fieldtrial-params="DoHTrial.Group1:server/*/method/POST"</p>

-Just keep in mind that you need to substitute each : with %3A and / with %2F.
+Just keep in mind that you need to substitute each . with %2E, : with %3A and / with %2F in that address.
-I.e. using the Google's public DoH address:
+I.e. using Google's public DoH address:

-<p class="message">--enable-features="dns-over-https<DoHTrial" --force-fieldtrials="DoHTrial/Group1" --force-fieldtrial-params="DoHTrial.Group1:server/https%3A%2F%2Fdns.google%2Fdns-query/method/POST"</p>
+<p class="message">--enable-features="dns-over-https<DoHTrial" --force-fieldtrials="DoHTrial/Group1" --force-fieldtrial-params="DoHTrial.Group1:server/https%3A%2F%2Fdns%2Egoogle%2Fdns-query/method/POST"</p>

 or using Cloudflare's public DoH address: